penrichardson/papers/journal.md

 Booked ferry, caught ferry, trugged through Dublin, stayed in a cottage, went sightseeing, came home.

+# Results

+Saw some great countryside and coastal landscapes, drank lots of Irish beer, visited a few museums.
+Came back to work more relaxed.

 # Conclusions

 The West of Ireland is a great place to visit.